Robert F. Wagner Jr.: Mayor

 In 1956, Wagner ran on the Democratic and Liberal tickets for U.S. Senator from New York, but was defeated by Republican Jacob K. Javits.
 In 1957 and 1958, Wagner served as president of the United States Conference of Mayors.

 Like his father, Wagner was aligned with Tammany Hall for much of his career.
-However, when he sought a third term in 1961, Wagner broke with Carmine DeSapio and won the Democratic primary anyway, beginning the decline of machine politics in New York City.
+However, when he sought a third term in 1961, Wagner broke with DeSapio and won the Democratic primary anyway, beginning the decline of machine politics in New York City.

 By the early 1960s, Wagner became concerned about the image of New York City in preparation for the 1964 World's Fair and began a controversial campaign to rid New York City of gay bars.
 The city revoked the bars' liquor licenses and used undercover police officers to entrap as many homosexual men as possible.

 In February 1962, Wagner quit the New York Athletic Club because it barred African Americans and Jews from becoming members.

-The New York Preservation Archive Project described Wagner's contribution to preservation as "complex."
+The New York Preservation Archive Project described Wagner's contribution to preservation as "complex".
 While he saved Carnegie Hall from demolition in 1960, he was also mayor at the time of the controversial demolition of the original Penn Station, which began on October 28, 1963.
 In 1965, he signed the law that created the New York City Landmarks Preservation Commission.

 In 1965, Wagner decided not to run for a fourth term as mayor.
 Four years later, however, he ran for mayor again, but lost the Democratic primary.
 In 1973, he talked with the city's five Republican county chairmen about running for Mayor as a Republican, but these negotiations collapsed.

-A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Wagner as the seventeenth-best American big-city mayor to have served between the years 1820 and 1993.
+A 1993 survey of historians, political scientists, and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Wagner as the seventeenth-best American big-city mayor to have served between the years 1820 and 1993.